Krillh/Airzlinshire/Language/Majel/Majel.md

 ### Explicit and Implicit Clause Parts

 In many circumstances, it is common for a part of a clause to be omitted.
 This happens when the part is clear from context.
 This can be because it is the same as the previous clause, or some other context makes it obvious.
+When this happens, the part is considered "implicit", otherwise it is "explicit".